Approximate Bayesian inference of directed acyclic graphs in biology with flexible priors on edge states: Identifying and removing directed cycles

 \item Use the vector of edge coordinates from step 4 to create a vector of edge indices.
 For example, the edge indices for the coordinates $\big((1, 6), (6, 5), (5, 2), (2, 1)\big)$ are $(2, 6, 5, 1)$.

-\item Define each cycle by the number of edges in the cycle and a decimal number calculated using the vector of edge states (step 5) and the vector of edge indices (step 6).
-The decimal number for the $j$th cycle is calculated by
+\item Define each cycle by the edges in the cycle and the states that form a cycle Using the vector of edge states (step 5) and the vector of edge indices (step 6).
+The cycle vector for the $j$th cycle is: